 In 1538, the church was taken over by Protestants.
 Its further development took place, in 1596, the matronea were built, and in 1620 the church tower was raised.
 The church survived the fires that plagued the city, especially the one from 1730, but it did not resist the aging of the structure.
 In 1905, during the ongoing expansion of the church, there was a construction disaster.
 As a result, the vaults of the main and southern naves collapsed, destroying or damaging a large part of the historic equipment.
 Until 1907, reconstruction plans were being prepared and money was collected for this purpose.
 The reconstruction and renovation of the interior decoration was completed in 1910.

 The church was built as a Gothic orientated building, erected of bricks on foundations of erratic stones, with architectural details made of sandstone.
 Originally in the 13th century, it was a smaller building, as evidenced by partly visible buttresses on the west side, once diagonally strengthening the corners of the nave.
-It was probably already a three-aisle building in the form of a basilica, because a 16-meter wide bay would hinder the establishment of vaults, and these probably existed because of strengthening the external facades by buttresses.
+It was probably already a three-aisle building in the form of a hall, because a 16-meter wide bay would hinder the establishment of vaults, and these probably existed because of strengthening the external facades by buttresses.
+The preserved fragment of the pilaster made it possible to calculate that the width of the central nave was 5.2 meters, and the side aisles were about 3.7 meters each.
 The original length of the church is unknown, it can only be assumed that it had the most common proportions, namely the naves were one and a half to two times longer in relation to their width.
 The chancel was probably shorter and ended with a straight wall.
 The tower added to it in the first half of the 14th century on the north side, housed the sacristy in the ground floor, was initially about 17 meters high.